 The private rented sector plays an important role on the national and local housing market.
 It is estimated that 1 in 5 households in England live in the private rented sector.
-The most recent Strategic Housing Market Assessment for the district published in December 2015 estimated that just under 13,000 households live in the private rented sector in Tendring (approximately 20% of all households).
-Given that there are approximately 5500 affordable rented homes in the district, it is clear that the private rented sector, including HMO's, plays a vital role in meeting the housing needs of our local residents.
+The most recent Strategic Housing Market Assessment for the district published in December 2015 estimated that just under 13,000 households live in the private rented sector in Tendring.
+Current figures confirm that the private rental sector in the district has increased substantially over the last few years from 18% in 2013 to 19.8% in 2024.
+Given that there are approximately 5,500 affordable rented homes in the district, the private rented sector, including HMO's, plays a vital role in meeting the housing needs of our local residents.